KotSTis/AILP/README.md

 ## Arguments(ARGUMENTS)

 - start each argument with '#.' where # is each respective argument's number
- - The actual argument should be structured in "so and so" claims/says that "this or that is true" because of "this or that", unless "this or that" i.e. The eye witness claims that there was intent because of "reasons" (the propLiteral that intent would depend on), but if h
+- The actual argument should be structured in "so and so" claims/says that "this or that is true" because of "this or that", unless "this or that" i.e. The eye witness claims that there was intent because of "reasons" (the propLiteral that intent would depend on), but if
 - if somebody in their argument claims that something is false, make sure to have the negation of the propLiteral as another Proposition on the top. i.e. if somebody claims intent is false you should write that in the arguments section as: x claims -intent.... and in the propositions you should have -intent as well as intent if somebody claims that intent is true
 - Some arguments don't have somebody that makes the claim, i.e. the fact that murder depends on kill and intent.
 These can be expressed in the following way: "murder depends on intent and kill" that is, there is no need for somebody to claim or say it.
+ -  conclusion words: claims, says
+ -  premise words: depends, requires
+ -  exception words: voided, nullified
+- Please have the argument written in this format: conclusion words "conclusion" premise words "premise" exception words "exceptions"
+- When
 ## Assumptions Weights
 - This section should be 2 lines long, (assumptions, weights and the proposition we are trying to determine if true)
 - If the audience(jury) has no assumptions, write "no assumptions"